herrera-ignacio/thinking-cpp/v1/3-c/README.md

 C and C++ have a special type of variable that holds an address, a **pointer**.
 This way you can store an address inside another variable for later use.
 The operator that defines a pointer is `*` and you must specify the type of variable it points to.
 The compiler knows that it isn't multiplication because of the context in which it is used, as you will see.

+> You can state that a pointer is a `void*`, meaning that any type of address at all can be assigned to that pointer.
+You lose any information about what type it is, so before oyu can use the pointer, you must cast it to the correct type.

 ### Modifying the outside object

 Ordinarily, when you pass an argument to a function, a copy of that argument is made inside the function.
 This is referred to as **pass-by-value**.